DAVID SILVANO/ Tenor

 David Silvano is an emerging Peruvian-American tenor with a powerful, yet vibrant and flexible voice and a natural talent for acting.
 While he has a particular passion for the Romantic and post-Romantic repertoire, he is at home in a wide variety of styles.

-Mr. Silvano has performed with the Handel Messiah Society of Grand Junction as a tenor soloist, and performed the role of Martin in Copland's The Tender Land, with the Ralph Opera Program at Colorado State University.
-In the Summer of 2022, he sang the role of Theodore Billings in the staged premiere of Clint Borzoni and John de los Santos's The Copper Queen with Marble City Opera where he was praised by Arts Knoxville for bringing "a deliciously romantic lyrical side" to the character.
-He also performed the role of Ferrando in Mozart's Così fan Tutte and Aeneas in Purcell's Dido and Aeneas with the Ralph Opera Program.
-He has appeared in productions with Boulder Opera Company, Art Song Colorado, Opera Fort Collins, and Loveland Opera Theatre among others.
+Mr. Silvano has performed in roles such as Don José in Carmen, Martin in Copland's The Tender Land, Ferrando in Così fan tutte, and excerpts as Rodolfo in La Bohème, and Pinkerton in Madama Butterfly.
+In the Summer of 2022, he sang the role of Theodore Billings in the staged premiere of Clint Borzoni's The Copper Queen with Marble City Opera where he was praised by Arts Knoxville for bringing "a deliciously romantic lyrical side" to the character.
+In addition, he has performed as a soloist in various concert works.

-Mr. Silvano holds a BM in vocal performance from Colorado Mesa University and a MM in vocal performance from Colorado State University where he studied with John Robert Lindsey.
+A native of Colorado, Mr. Silvano holds a BM from Colorado Mesa University and a MM from Colorado State University where he studied with John Robert Lindsey.